Reversed Sneezing, though funny sounding, is a real medical condition and one that’s not all that uncommon.

 - Yorkshire Terrier.

-Please also remember that we cannot guess the likelihood of a mixed breed dog getting Reverse Sneezing.
-It is common among smaller animals, so if you have a small, mixed breed or toy dog then there is a higher chance of contraction.
+Please remember that we cannot guess the likelihood of a mixed-breed dog getting Reverse Sneezing.
+It is common among smaller animals, so if you have a small, mixed breed, or toy dog, there is a higher chance of contraction.

 Treatment Options

-Rather unlike most of the conditions that we describe in this guide there is literally nothing your vet can do if Reverse Sneezing is the only problem your dog has.
-If they are suffering from a collapsing trachea the vet will want to perform surgery, if they have asthma the vet will want to prescribe medications – but once these two possibilities have been ruled out there is very little left to do.
+Unlike most of the conditions we describe in this guide, your vet can do nothing if Reverse Sneezing is your dog’s only problem.
+If they are suffering from a collapsing trachea, the vet will want to perform surgery; if they have asthma, the vet will want to prescribe medications – but once these two possibilities have been ruled out, there is very little left to do.

 Many owners…